 The library has 4 (four) group study rooms for student use located on the balconies.
 A current Surge card must be presented at the circulation desk in order to check out one of the room keys; keys can be checked out for a 2 hour period.
 Rooms are available on a first-come, first-served basis for group work involving 2 or more students who must be present at check-out.
 Because the library is an overall quiet zone, we dedicate these rooms for work requiring conversations and collaboration, not individual study.

 Children must be accompanied and supervised by an adult at all times and must adhere to library policies.
 Computers and resources are designed for adults and not intended for use by children.
 Unattended children are not allowed in the Library.
-Security will be called when unattended child(ren) are in the Library for more than a few minutes.
+Security will be called when unattended child(ren) are in the Library.
 Security will take the child(ren) and locate the parent.
 Children are not permitted to use the Library's computers.

 A parent using the Library for study or research, and accompanied by a child, will be asked to leave if the child is noisy or is causing any disruption.